-Do not plead guilty!
+Do not plead guilty of drug possession!
 You’ve probably had a friend, a co-worker, or even an attorney tell you that you should just plead guilty to the charge and ask for “first offender” status.
 Listen: there is absolutely no reason you should EVER plead guilty to possession of marijuana.
 There are two very good reasons I say this:

 - You do NOT have to plead guilty to the charge in order to be eligible for the “first offender” program; if you are eligible for the program, you can be placed into it even if you plead not guilty, have a trial, and get convicted;